 Foreign Students (Yes, you are eligible): before August 15 for Fall admission

 Thanks to generous friends and alumni, a variety of scholarships are available for undergraduate physics student.
-The South Dakota Opportunities Scholarship and Jackrabbit Scholarship are two of SDSD scholarships.
+The South Dakota Opportunities Scholarship and Jackrabbit Scholarship are two of SDSU scholarships.
 We are proud that 100% of physics majors receive support through physics scholarships.
 The following list includes the Departmental Scholarships.
 Please contact the department office for application details.

 Frances J. Anderson Scholarship